 Currently, there is no medical test for autism.
 Instead, diagnoses are made based on the observation of behaviors associated with the disorder.
 During a comprehensive evaluation, specialists observe and interact with the child, as well as gather information about development from parents and teachers in order to assess if the child meets criteria for an autism spectrum disorder.

 Some children with autism spectrum disorder may also present with additional disorders or disabilities.
 They may experience attention deficit hyperactivity disorder, learning disabilities, anxiety disorders, obsessive-compulsive disorders, epilepsy or intellectual disability.
 It is estimated that approximately 30 percent of those diagnosed with an autism spectrum disorder are also diagnosed with intellectual disability.

 According to the Centers for Disease Control and Prevention, the number of children with an autism spectrum disorder is estimated to be one in 59.
 It is four times more likely to occur in males than in females for unknown reasons.

 There is no single known cause for autism.
 There are many theories about potential causes, and it appears that multiple factors are involved.
-Autistic spectrum disorders are physical disorders of the brain that are neurologically based and are not emotional disorders.
 Parents do not cause autism.
 The exact cause remains unclear, as we still do not understand how autism affects the structure of the brain, brain function or brain chemistry.
-There is some evidence of a genetic component, as studies have shown that if a family has one child with autism, they are at some increased risk of having another child with autism.
+There is some evidence of a genetic component, as studies have shown that if a family has one child with autism, they are at some increased likelihood of having another child with autism.
 Researchers are actively identifying genes that are considered to be linked to autism.
-Autism has also been associated with a wide range of prenatal, perinatal and postnatal difficulties.
+Autism has also been associated with a wide range of prenatal, perinatal and postnatal factors.

 Parental Response to Diagnosis